MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-logs.md

 ---
 # Web Application Firewall logs

-When you activate the Web Application Firewall in Power Pages, each request's logs are captured and stored in your Dataverse instance.
+When you activate [Web Application Firewall (WAF) for Power Pages](web-application-firewall.md) in Power Pages, each request's logs are captured and stored in your Dataverse instance.
 To access these logs, follow these steps:

 Navigate to the Security workspace.